crystal-lang/crystal-book/syntax_and_semantics/class_methods.md

 # Constructors

-Constructors are basically just normal class methods which [create a new instance of the class](new,_initialize_and_allocate.md).
+Constructors are normal class methods which [create a new instance of the class](new,_initialize_and_allocate.md).
-That's why they're usually called `.new` (that's the default from `Object`) but other classes may define other constructors that create a new instance.
+By default all classes in Crystal have at least one constructor called `new`, but they may also define other constructors with different names.